 The actual fate of the dog that Chef found in the river boat is left ambigous.
 The most logical explanation is that the dog was knocked off the boat and swam to shore.
 It's possible that, given the young age of the pup, it was not able to swim, but its fate is left to the viewer.

 The exact reasons for Chef's decapitation are never actually made clear.
 Chef is last seen on the boat either trying to call for an air strike (for the Army to firebomb Kurtz' compound) OR simply conducting a radio test.
 One explanation could be that Kurtz knew this and killed him to prevent him from succeeding.
 Note that later on, just before Willard leaves to kill Kurtz, and at the very end, someone can be heard on the radio trying to contact the boat, implying that the previous conversation had been cut off abruptly, most likely because Chef was attacked and killed either by Kurtz himself or a native following his orders.
 If this was the case, then Kurtz presumably wanted to make an example of Chef, and dropped his head on Willard's lap as a warning.
 A second interpretation is that Willard finds Kurtz's notebook in which Kurtz wrote a note for Willard that says "Drop the bomb, kill them all!" so he killed Chef because he assumed Willard would tell Chef to order the strike if Willard did not return to the boat in a certain amount of time, which would kill Kurtz, Willard, and everyone else.
 Kurtz wanted to die honorably, hand to hand by a fellow soldier, but a bombing death wouldn't fulfill that wish.
 Willard even states that he believes this to be the case.
 A third interpretation is Kurtz wanted to show Willard the face of the horror.
 A fourth interpretation is that Kurtz heard about Chef's language towards his people and himself, and was offended by it.
-After all Lance was spared, though he was a rather surreal element in the film.
+After all Lance was spared, likely due to him embracing the insanity.